ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - the simplest way to migrate your existing DBs is to create a
     - not cheapest
     - you'd essentially have a VM running what you used to have hosted on your own machines
-    - used if you need to really fine-tune the DBs and/or manage CPU prescicelly
+    - used if you need to really fine-tune the DBs and/or manage CPU precisely
 - Azure SQL Server resource
     - also a simple option if you have basic DBs
     - migrate data and change connection strings, that's it